dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

             Note over S,C: ICRC X execution

-            loop until response length = request length alt requests without `waitFor`
-                    S ->> C: Submit canister call requests S ->> S: Wait for the canister call results else requests with `waitFor`
+            loop until response length = request length S ->> C: Submit canister call requests <br /> - without 'waitFor' <br /> - with 'waitFor' where prededing request finished successfully
-                    S ->> S: Check the id in waitFor have the response yet alt If the id exist in response
-                        S ->> C: Submit canister call request S ->> S: Wait for the canister call results end
+                S ->> S: Wait for the canister call results
-                end

-                alt If validateCanister exist
-                    S ->> VC: Send the contentMap for checking is it success or not VC ->> S: Return bool response as fixed schema end
+                alt If tx opted to validate whether the request was successfully S ->> VC: Call check with validation canister using contentMap VC ->> S: Return success or failure as bool (new ICRC) end

                 alt If the canister called is success